linn-guo/linn-guo.github.io/2025/zeno2/index.md

 <!--more-->

-Imagine this:
+> Imagine this:
+>

-the first day, he walks half of the distance, that is $1/2$.
+> the first day, he walks half of the distance, that is $1/2$.
+>

-The second day, he walks half of what’s left, which is $1/4$.
+> The second day, he walks half of what’s left, which is $1/4$.
+>

-The third day, he goes half of the remainder, which is $1/8$.
+> The third day, he goes half of the remainder, which is $1/8$.
+>

-And it keeps going, and going, and going...”
+> And it keeps going, and going, and going...”
+>

-So, will Leo ever reach the treasure?
+> So, will Leo ever reach the treasure?

-Well, here's the twist: the answer is… NO!
+Well, here's the twist: the answer is… NOPE!

 <img src="/img/zeno2.png" align="right" width="100%" alt="caption">